Dighton Artificial Grass Installation Services

 Contact Dighton's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Dighton.
-Residents must utilize the seasonal yard waste collection program, available from April through November, using only biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must utilize the seasonal yard waste collection program, available April–November, using biodegradable paper bags only—plastic bags are prohibited per Massachusetts DEP guidelines.
 For bulk soil or sod, the Transfer Station requires a resident permit or sticker, and fees may apply.
-Artificial turf at end-of-life must be taken to approved recycling facilities or disposed of according to MA waste regulations.
-Infill materials, such as crumb rubber or sand, require special handling and should be coordinated with the Board of Health for safety assessment.
-Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations and can harm local watersheds.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials (crumb rubber, sand, organic infill) require special handling and must not be placed in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations.
+Coordinate with the Board of Health for material safety assessments.

 Dighton Public Works